actiquest-dev/actiquest.github.io/modelstorage/modelstorage.md

 ### 3.1 Storage Layer

-#### 3.1.1 Chunked Data Canisters
+#### 3.1.1.
+Chunked Data Canisters
 -   **File-Style Canisters**: For vision datasets (images, videos), large text corpora, or sensor logs, developers can implement chunked storage.
 Each chunk is typically <1MB, stored in stable memory.
 -   **Metadata Registry**: A separate canister that maps dataset IDs to chunk references (hashes), file sizes, and optional encryption keys or IPFS-like references.

-#### 3.1.2 Off-Chain Hybrids
+#### 3.1.2.
+Off-Chain Hybrids
--   Some cases may be more effective a hybrid approach, where large or infrequently accessed data is stored using centralized cloud services.
+-   **Some cases may be more effective** a hybrid approach, where large or infrequently accessed data is stored using centralized cloud services.
 The ICP canister then holds references, licensing info, and verifies data integrity with stored hashes.

 ### 3.2 Governance Layer
-#### 3.2.1 DAO (SNS) or Custom Governance
+#### 3.2.1.
+DAO (SNS) or Custom Governance
 -   **SNS**: A built-in approach where the Internet Computer automatically sets up a governance token, neuron-based staking, and proposal logic.
 The dApp’s community can decide on data updates, usage fees, or distribution of revenues.
 -   **Custom DAO**: Developers can also code a custom governance canister in Rust or Motoko, giving them more tailored logic (e.g., specialized curation markets, nested proposals, or fine-grained permission controls).

-#### 3.2.2 Proposal Lifecycle
+#### 3.2.2.
+Proposal Lifecycle
 1.  **Proposal Creation**: A user or recognized contributor adds a proposal to ingest a new dataset, change a licensing fee, or incorporate a new model checkpoint.
 2.  **Voting**: Token holders cast votes.
 If the proposal meets quorum and passes, the canister logic automatically executes the changes.
 3.  **Actions**: Approved proposals might add new chunk references, pay contributors, or update a model’s version in a specialized canister.

-### 3.3 Compute-to-Data Flow
+### 3.3.
+Compute-to-Data Flow
-3.3.1.  **Data Remains in Canisters**
+#### 3.3.1. **Data Remains in Canisters**
 -   Images, videos, bounding boxes, masks (Vision models data) plus text corpora, embeddings, tokenized references (LLM data); stored in chunked file canisters or off-chain data storage, with the ICP canister tracking hashes and metadata.

-3.3.2.  **Off-Chain Training Request**
+#### 3.3.2.  **Off-Chain Training Request**
 -   A GPU/ or decentralized CPU node on Bittensor training subnet/ or any other external HPC training environment requests access to the dataset (depends on situation).
 -   The DAO or data owner grants a decryption key if the proposal is passed or the entity meets certain criteria (e.g., paid a licensing fee).

-3.3.3.  **Secure Training**
+#### 3.3.3.  **Secure Training**
 -   The HPC training environment decrypts and processes the data locally.
 -   Zero-knowledge proofs or secure enclaves may be used to reduce data exposure risks.

-3.3.4.  **Model Checkpoint Upload**
+#### 3.3.4.  **Model Checkpoint Upload**
 -   After training, the HPC training environment returns a new model checkpoint, which is stored in a “Model Registry Canister” on the ICP, ensuring an immutable record of model evolution.
 -   The DAO votes again to accept or reject the checkpoint, ensuring community trust.

-### 3.4 On-Device AI Delivery
+### 3.4.
+On-Device AI Delivery
-3.4.1.  **Running Models on-Device**
+#### 3.4.1.  **Running Models on-Device**
 -   Local Inference devices like **AI Live Pod** are capable of loading model weights, verifying their authenticity, and running real-time inference with a lightweight model.

-3.4.2.  **Fetching Checkpoints**
+#### 3.4.2.  **Fetching Checkpoints**
 -   Device queries the Model Registry Canister for the latest verified checkpoint.
 -   A cryptographic signature check ensures the model is genuine.

-3.4.3.  **Private Computation**
+#### 3.4.3.  **Private Computation**
 -   Personal data of AI users (e.g., health metrics, camera images) remains on the device, never shipped to a central server.
 -   This fosters privacy, reduces latency, and saves network costs.

 ----------